thanos-io/objstore/README.md

 First is to import the provider you want e.g. [`github.com/thanos-io/objstore/providers/s3`](providers/s3) and instantiate it with available constructor (e.g. `NewBucket`).

-The second option is to use the factory `NewBucket(logger log.Logger, confContentYaml []byte, reg prometheus.Registerer, component string)` that will instantiate the object storage client based on YAML file provided.
+The second option is to use the factory `NewBucket(logger log.Logger, confContentYaml []byte, reg prometheus.Registerer, component string,rt http.RoundTripper)` that will instantiate the object storage client based on YAML file provided.
 The YAML file has generally the format like this:

 ```yaml
 type: <PROVIDER_TYPE>